Yufengx1/ds-project-group-30/README.md

 Rev.
 num_metric
 Remarks
-Metric:
+Metric: Metric used for evaluation
-Case:
+Case: Case number
-Depth:
+Depth: Depth of penetration of radiation beam
-Energy:
+Energy: Energy level of energy beam
-Energy_FFF :
+Energy_FFF: Boolean that determines if a filter was used
 Gantry:
 Mode:
 Unidentified_column :
-predictedValue
+predictedValue: Target variable.
+Denotes the percent deviation from the expected value of radiation administered.